KeithSloan/ImportExport_3DM/README.md

      - Select one the the directories listed

-       If FreeCAD is using Python 3.8
+       If FreeCAD 1.0.0 is using Python 3.11

-       python3.8 -m pip install rhino3dm -t [directory path]
+       python3.11 -m pip install rhino3dm --no-cache -t [directory path]

      - restart FreeCAD